How are marketing campaigns planned and managed? How does marketing to other businesses differ from promoting products and services to consumers?

 This means we can provide work placement bursaries to develop your skills in evaluating numerical evidence, analysing data and designing research.
 We also offer the opportunity to follow a specialised degree path, where you graduate with enhanced quantitative skills.
 These are evidenced on your degree transcript, to help give you the competitive edge in the graduate job market.

-This course is taught at Essex Business School in Southend, one of the most entrepreneurial counties in the UK.
+Essex Business School is located in Colchester, Essex, one of the most entrepreneurial counties in the UK.
+On our Campus you'll find the Knowledge Gateway, where many start-up businesses call home.
 Our research-led teaching ensures you learn about the latest academic thinking on issues affecting today's business world.
 We're focused on responsible management and sustainable business, with our students and staff joining us from all over the world.

 BSc Marketing can also be taken with an optional study abroad or placement year.